Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Signs of Addiction to Benzodiazepines

 Those who are addicted to Benzos may experience behavioral changes.
-They may seem more isolated, they may stop going to work and talking to friends and family, and they may no longer enjoy engaging in their usual hobbies.
+They may seem more isolated, stop going to work and talking to friends and family, and no longer enjoy engaging in their usual hobbies.
 Some may pick up risky behavior and try to forge their prescriptions or steal some from medicine cabinets.

 Others may experience memory problems, dizziness, fainting, light-headedness, and muscle weakness.